JaneliaSciComp/Neuroptikon/Source/Documentation/Source/Scripting/Synapse.rst

 Synapses
 ========

-.. class:: Network.Synapse.Synapse
+.. class:: network.synapse.Synapse

 A Synapse object represents a chemical synapse between a single pre-synaptic neurite and one or more post-synaptic neurites.

-Instances of this class are created by using the synapseOn method of :meth:`Neuron <Network.Neuron.Neuron.synapseOn>` and :meth:`Neurite <Network.Neurite.Neurite.synapseOn>` objects.
+Instances of this class are created by using the synapseOn method of :meth:`Neuron <network.neuron.Neuron.synapseOn>` and :meth:`Neurite <network.neurite.Neurite.synapseOn>` objects.

 >>> neuron1.synapseOn(neuron2, activation = 'excitatory')

-.. attribute:: Synapse.activation
+.. attribute:: network.synaspe.Synapse.activation

 	The activation of the synapse, one of None (meaning unknown), 'excitatory' or 'inhibitory'

-.. attribute:: Synapse.preSynapticNeurite
+.. attribute:: network.synaspe.Synapse.preSynapticNeurite

-	The :class:`neurite <Network.Neurite.Neurite>` that is pre-synaptic.
+	The :class:`neurite <network.neurite.Neurite>` that is pre-synaptic.

-.. attribute:: Synapse.postSynapticNeurites
+.. attribute:: network.synaspe.Synapse.postSynapticNeurites

-	The list of :class:`neurites <Network.Neurite.Neurite>` that are post-synaptic.
+	The list of :class:`neurites <network.neurite.Neurite>` that are post-synaptic.